ecmwf/ecflow/docs/python_api/reference/Client.rst

      string path_to_attribute # path to the attribute.
                               # the path '/', the server itself, can only be used with 'state' or 'variable'
-     string attribute         # name of the attribute or trigger expression )
+     string attribute         # name of the attribute or trigger expression bool evaluate            # (optional, default False) only valid with 'variable': resolve all
+                              # variable references in the value
+  )

 By default throws a exception for errors.